Avenged2/Discord-RPC-Status/README.md

 3. Visit to webpage (https://discordapp.com/developers) and create Application

+4. Write command 'npm i discord-rich-presence' in your Node console.

-4. Open file (app.js) and configure this to you
+5. Open file (app.js) and configure this to you

-5. Get Client ID from your Apps (p.
+6. Get Client ID from your Apps (p.
 3) and paste in first line.

-6. Write in console command "node app.js".
+7. Write in console command "node app.js".

-7. Finish installation app have fun use it!
+8. Finish installation app have fun use it!